Morrisdata/Data-Science-2024-Cohort/Projects/Chipotle.md

         Expected output: {'Chips and Roasted Chili-Corn Salsa': 18, ... }
       Note: Please take the 'quantity' column into account!
       Optional: Learn how to use 'defaultdict' to simplify your code.
-- 7 Recommended Next steps(Data cleaning, Predictive Ideas, App dev etc.)
+- 7 Recommended Next steps(Are there issues or opportunities in the data or business for insight, Data cleaning, Predictive Ideas, App dev etc.)
 - 8 Bonus Curiosity Observation.
 What did you observe about the events in the data

 - 9 Optional Connect to the Chipotle dataset and run similiar calcs to begin summarizing and understanding the data.